Article by Richard Sexton, MicroD.

 SEO is a complex subject to master in short notice, but you can start with three specific efforts:

 - Paid Search: While bidding on the keyword (for example) “living room furniture” will burn up your entire marketing budget in about a minute, focusing on “Custom upholstered sofa Minneapolis” would be a great choice (if you had a store in Minneapolis, of course!).
-Use long-tail keywords (3 or more words) that are focused on your product, brand, and location, then geo-target them to your market area, and you will be able to stretch that paid search budget.
+Use long-tail keywords (3 or more words) that are focused on your product, brand, and location, then geo-target them to your market area, and you will be able to stretch that paid search budget and increase your digital presence.

 - Featured Snippet: Win the Featured Snippet Knowledge Graph.
 You know that box that pops up above all other search results when you ask “Why is the sky blue”?
 That box, also called the “knowledge box”, “answer box” or “search position zero”, is prime real estate and you can win it by becoming the undisputed expert in answering obscure but relevant questions on your website.
 Google will find it if it crawls your site regularly.
 You can also be present in the “People Also Ask” section that follows the answer box.
-This is the best organic search result you can shoot for.
+This is the best organic search result you can shoot for if you want to improve your digital presence.

 Once you’ve done all the hard work of getting people to your site, your real work begins!
 But the onsite experience is how you turn site visitors into actual customers, whether your conversion objective is a phone call, lead form completion, or actual sale.
 Here are some basic elements you must master: